 Water Infrastructure Improvements for the Nation Act (WIIN) Grants

-WIIN addresses, supports and improves America's drinking water infrastructure.
+The WIIN Act addresses, supports and improves America's drinking water infrastructure.
 Included in the WIIN Act are three new drinking water grants that promote public health and the protection of the environment.
 Learn more.

-EPA awards grants to non-profit organizations to provide training and technical assistance to small public water systems, small wastewater systems and private well owners, located in urban and rural communities throughout the U.S. and its territories.
-Learn more
+Nonprofit organizations to provide training and technical assistance to small public water systems, small wastewater systems and private well owners, located in urban and rural communities throughout the U.S. and its territories.
+Learn more.

 Drinking Water State Revolving Fund (DWSRF)

-The Drinking Water State Revolving Fund (DWSRF) program is a federal-state partnership to help ensure safe drinking water.
+The Drinking Water State Revolving Fund (DWSRF) program is a federal- state partnership to help ensure safe drinking water.
 Created by the 1996 Amendments to the Safe Drinking Water Act (SDWA) the program provides financial support to water systems and to state safe water programs.
-Learn more
+Learn more.
+Learn more.

 Drinking Water Infrastructure Grant - Tribal Set-Aside (DWIG-TSA) Program